Are you overweight?

 Good health and being in good health has more than a few sides, which are not just about activity levels and food intake, but also cover mental, social and intellectual elements to our everyday lives!

 If carrying a few pounds keeps you in good health overall, have at it!
 If, and when you want those pounds gone, book yourself into the gym and we’ll help.
-Click here.
+Click here to book in at Target Active Fitness.

 Otherwise just book in to the gym and be active… either way, achieving sustainable good overall health and all that means should be our goal.
 Get that right and all the rest falls into place nicely.